lucasval-vasic/vasic-upv-digital-backend-lab1/README.md

 > man report_timing
 ```

-Now check out the design netlist, select a specific register and report the timing paths that start and end on it.
-Use the -from reg_name and -to reg_name arguments to select these paths that start or end on this register.
+Now check out the design netlist in sta/in/sync_fifo.vg, select a specific register and report the timing paths that start and end on it.
+Check out the manual to find the report_timing arguments to get these reports.

 Notice how by default only setup (max delay) paths are reported.
 Check out the manual to find out how to report hold paths (min delay) and report them.

 As you can see the slack on these paths is much smaller than on the setup paths since the minimum delay in a design can be very short.
+Although the timing reports for max and min delay are very similar a capital difference is the different value in the "Phase shift" figure used to compute the slack.

 ### Violations
 Given that we can see the slack for the design's critical path we can find out the maximum operating frequency for the design.
 Reduce the clock period, so the clock runs _faster_ than the design would allow and report timing again.

+It is a good idea to wrap all the tempus commands we used before to set up libraries, block name and load design in a script of your own since we will be re-running many analysis from now on.

 You should see paths with negative slack, this is, violating paths or violations for the new operating frequency.
 Tempus provides a convenient way to report all setup check violators: